zingazzi/lazydnd/README.md

 - ✅ **Duplicate Monsters**: Copy entries with automatic numbering (Goblin 1, Goblin 2, etc.)
 - ✅ **Multi-Target Damage/Healing**: Apply damage or healing to multiple targets simultaneously
 - ✅ **Campaign Save**: All initiative data saved with campaign

+**Conditions Tracker:**
+Track status effects (Poisoned, Stunned, Paralyzed, etc.) on any creature:
+1. **Conditions show inline in initiative list** with emoji icons (e.g., "Goblin 1 (HP: 7/7, AC: 13) 🤢😱")
+2. Hover/select to see full details: names and remaining rounds
+3. Press `Enter` to enter edit mode, navigate to an entry with `↑↓`
+4. Press `o` to open conditions manager
+5. View detailed list with duration countdown (e.g., "🤢 Poisoned (3 rounds)")
+6. Press `a` to add a new condition
+7. Select from list of 15 common D&D conditions using `↑↓` (or choose "Custom condition..." for your own)
+8. Press `Enter` to confirm selection
+9. Enter duration in rounds (or 0 for indefinite)
+10. Press `Enter` to apply
+11. Press `d` to remove a condition from the list
+12. Conditions automatically expire after duration ends and disappear from the list

+**Multi-Target Conditions:**
+Apply conditions to multiple creatures at once (e.g., Fear spell affecting 3 enemies):
+1. Press `t` to enter multi-target mode
+2. Use `Space` to select multiple targets
+3. Press `o` to open condition manager (shows "X targets selected")
+4. Press `a` to add condition
+5. Select condition and duration
+6. Condition applies to all selected targets simultaneously!

+**Common Conditions with Emojis:**
+🤢 Poisoned • 😵 Stunned/Paralyzed/Incapacitated/Unconscious • 😱 Frightened • 😍 Charmed • 👻 Invisible • 🤕 Prone • 🔗 Grappled/Restrained • 🙈 Blinded • 🙉 Deafened • 🔮 Others

 **Multi-Target Damage/Healing:**
 Perfect for area spells (Fireball, Thunderwave) and mass healing: